btaps/Hackathon2020/README.md

 ## Acknowledgments

-* To DeveloperWeek staff and Hackathon volunteers, also Galvanize for allowing to use workspace
+* To DeveloperWeek staff and Hackathon volunteers, also Galvanize for allowing to use the workspace
 * Sponors Yubikeys, Agora, HERE for mentoring and documentation
-* etc